 The Company's Ixtaca Project Original Concessions have been the subject of the Amparo.
-On April 7, 2015, the Ejido Tecoltemi filed the Amparo against Mexican mining authorities claiming that Mexico's mineral title system is unconstitutional because Indigenous consultation is not required before the granting of mineral title.
-Almaden's two Original Concessions covering the Ixtaca Project (Figure 1 below) are the subject matter of the Amparo.
-The Original Concessions cover Almaden's Ixtaca Project and the Ejido Lands.
-The Ejido Lands overlap approximately 330 ha of the far southeastern corner of the Original Concessions and are not considered material to Almaden.
+On April 7, 2015, the Ejido Tecoltemi, a community granted communal agrarian lands by the Mexican Government and whose lands (the "Ejido Lands") filed the Amparo against Mexican mining authorities claiming that Mexico's mineral title system is unconstitutional because Indigenous consultation is not required before the granting of mineral title.
+Almaden's two Original Concessions covering the Ixtaca Project (Figure 1 below) were the subject matter of the Amparo.
+The Original Concessions covered Almaden's Ixtaca Project and the Ejido Lands.
+The Ejido Lands overlap approximately 330 ha of the far southeastern corner of the Original Concessions and are not considered material to the Ixtaca Project.

 Figure 1: Original Concessions.
-Ixtaca environmental and social impact areas, and Ejido Lands
+Ixtaca environmental and social impact areas, and Ejido Lands based on 2017 EVIS study